• Skip to primary navigation

 However, you can make quiche with a variety of ingredients!
 I love this version with bacon and peas (and green onions, yum!), but you can always use pre-cooked potatoes, other cheeses, veggies.
 It's so easy to customize!

-How to make the quiche:
+How to make the spring quiche

 First, you'll want to prep your ingredients.
 If you're using refrigerated (or frozen) pie crust, you'll want to make sure it's thawed so you can roll it out and bake it.
 You'll want to bake the crust fully before adding any of the ingredients and baking again.
 This keeps it from being soggy.